Ctgilbertson/legendary-tribble/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

 We would use an array to store all the drawers of a desk becasue they don't change.
 Inside each Array element would be a BST that would hold all of the elements in the drawer in alphabetical order so we can search by name each item.
+And in the main.java could include put method which set the name of the book into the BST in alphabetical order; search method which can search for the name of the item and return whether it has been searched or not.

 ## Questions to answer for Exercise #2